Below, you’ll find an editing checklist useful for revising articles, manuscripts, essays, or blog content.

 “A 17-year-old boy chased his pet squirrel up a tree in Washington Square Park yesterday afternoon, touching off a series of incidents in which 22 persons were arrested and eight persons, including five policemen, were injured”.

-Here’s another one from the recent article in New Yorker:
+Here’s another one from a recent article in the New Yorker:

 “The climate apocalypse is coming.
 To prepare for it, we need to admit that we can’t prevent it”.